 The completion of watershed management plans for all 30 County watersheds will occur during this 5-year CIP cycle.
-As of the end of FY 2007, plans were completed, or near completion, for approximately 55 percent of the county's land area, and are ongoing for the remaining area.
+By FY 2008, watershed planning was completed in approximately 50 percent of the land area in the County and 100 percent of the remaining land area has been initiated for characterization and modeling.
 Previously prepared watershed master plans developed during the 1970s did not reflect changes in stream conditions resulting from land use practices and environmental goals, most of which have arisen over the last 30 years.
 The current watershed plans provide targeted strategies for addressing stream health given various current/future land use practices and relative stream conditions.